Akashkharita/Kharita_et_al_2024_Icequakes/README.md

 # Icequake_Earthquake_Discrimination
-This github repository contains all the jupyter notebooks for the ongoing work about **"Multi Stations Analysis of Icequakes and Earthquakes in Southern Alaska"**.
+This github repository contains all the jupyter notebooks for the ongoing work about **"Discrimination between icequakes and earthquakes in southern Alaska: an exploration of waveform features using random forest algorithm"**
+Manuscript is submitted to Geophysical Journal International.

 ### Creating the environment